 The payments landscape is constantly changing, influenced by regulation, criminal schemes and consumer preference.
 Periodically taking stock of the landscape is therefore quite enlightening and potentially profitable.

-- Interchange Fees: The Durbin Amendment limited the so-called “swipe” fees that banks can charge merchants for debit card purchases, thus costing big banks an estimated $8.4 billion in annual revenue, necessitating changes in the fee structure of checking accounts and essentially killing debit card rewards.
+- Low Interchange Fees on Debit Cards: The Durbin Amendment limited the so-called “swipe” fees that banks can charge merchants for debit card purchases, thus costing big banks an estimated $8.4 billion in annual revenue, necessitating changes in the fee structure of checking accounts and essentially killing debit card rewards.
 Interestingly enough, such dynamics have also led banks to promote signature debit card purchases with more favorable fraud liability protections, as they provide more profitable interchange fees than the otherwise more secure PIN transactions.